chadwill05/FIS-Interview-Fraud-Analysis/README.md

 4. **Geographical Analysis**: Which countries or states have the highest average fraud scores?
 5. **Correlation Between Fraud Scores and Transaction Amounts**: Is there a correlation between transaction amounts and fraud scores?
 6. **Point of Sale Entry Mode Analysis**: How do fraud scores differ by POS entry mode?

+**TABLES IN THIS DATASET**
+Trn Auth Post: Transaction Authorization Posting.
+This likely refers to the status or details of the authorization for a transaction.
+Trn Pos Ent Cd: Transaction Point of Sale Entry Code.
+This could indicate how the transaction was entered at the point of sale, such as swiped, chip read, manually entered, etc.
+Sic Cd: Standard Industrial Classification Code.
+This is a code that indicates the type of business or industry of the merchant.
+Sic Desc: Standard Industrial Classification Description.
+The description that corresponds to the SIC code, detailing the type of merchant or industry.
+Mer Cnty Cd: Merchant Country Code.
+The country code where the merchant is located.
+Cntry: Country.
+This could also be the country of the transaction or the country associated with the account.
+Mer St: Merchant State.
+The state or region where the merchant is located.
+Mer Cty: Merchant City.
+The city where the merchant is located.
+Mer Nm: Merchant Name.
+The name of the merchant where the transaction took place.
+Acct Nbr: Account Number.
+The account number associated with the transaction.
+Frd Scor: Fraud Score.
+A score indicating the likelihood that the transaction is fraudulent.
+Ext Scor2: External Score 2.
+This could be an additional score provided by an external system or model to assess the transaction.
+Ext Scor1: External Score 1.
+Similar to Ext Scor2, another score from an external source.
+Rltm Req: Real-time Request.
+This might indicate whether a real-time check or validation was requested for the transaction.
+Usr Ind 4: User Indicator 4.
+This could be a custom field used for specific user-related data or flags.
+Mer Id: Merchant ID.
+A unique identifier for the merchant.
+Terminal Id: Terminal ID.
+The identifier for the point of sale terminal where the transaction occurred.
+Terminal Entry Cap: Terminal Entry Capability.
+Indicates the capabilities of the terminal, such as chip, magnetic stripe, contactless, etc.
+Client 2 Xid: Client 2 External ID.
+A secondary identifier for the client, possibly used for linking with external systems.
+Trn Amt: Transaction Amount.
+The monetary value of the transaction.
+Fraud_Score_Bands: This might be a categorical representation of the fraud score, grouped into bands (e.g., low, medium, high risk).
+BIN: Bank Identification Number.
+The first few digits of a credit card number, which identify the issuing bank.
+Average Risk Score: An average score of risk, possibly aggregated from multiple scores or over multiple transactions.
+POS_Entry_Mode: Point of Sale Entry Mode.
+Describes how the card information was entered during the transaction.
+Merchant_Location: The physical or registered location of the merchant.